Video Development FAQs

 While it is normal to lecture for an hour at a time in a face-to-face class, an hour video is far too long for most students.
 The recommendation is to chunk your information into 7-12 minute segments so you do not overwhelm them and it is easier to find and rerecord information.

-Becasue you are capturing a video that belongs to another person, this would actually be a copyright infringement.
+Because you are capturing a video that belongs to another person, this would actually be a form of copyright infringement.
 It would be better to link the video separately in your Blackboard course to avoid this.

 The amount of recorded lecture time required for an online class varies depending on the program.